edhowland/minitest-reporters-json_reporter/README.md

 # Minitest::Reporters::JsonReporter

 This is an extension  gem for the minitest-reporters gem.
 It adds JSON output as an output format.
-You can use this gem to interface MiniTest output into automated tools or IDEs or programmer's editors.
-An example interface might be to the Atom editor: [https://atom.io](https://atom.io) I originally wrote this gem to interface to the Viper audible  Programmer's editor for the blind programmer community.
+You can use this gem to interface MiniTest output into automated tools like CI, CD or IDEs or code editors.
+An example interface might be to the Atom editor: [https://atom.io](https://atom.io) I originally wrote this gem to interface to the Viper audible  code editor for the blind community.
 See: [https://github.com/edhowland/viper](https://github.com/edhowland/viper)

 ## Version 0.1.1

 ## Installation